I thought that this was something that everyone needs to know about This is a "re-blog" of a post on Active Rain, the author is Bob Hertzog

 Folks, this is scary stuff.
 Yesterday, I received a call from one of my clients, telling me that her bank recently withdrew money out of her account to pay part of her missed mortgage payments.
-We are in the middle of the Arizona pre foreclosure process, trying to conduct a short sale on her home, and she happens to bank at the same institution that holds her 1st Mortgage.
+We are in the middle of the short sale process, and she happens to bank at the same institution that holds her 1st Mortgage.

 Banks have what is called a "right of offset", which allows them to take money out of your account, without your prior approval or knowledge.
 The Comptroller of the Currency Administrator of National Banks says the following: